chimera-linux/chimera-linux.github.io/_docs/installation.md

   are suitable for setting up small containers that you can add more software into, e.g. with Docker.
 They only contain a bare userland and `apk`.
-* Minimal tarballs (bootstrapped from the `base-minimal` metapackage) are suitable for setting up bare bootable systems.
-They do not contain a kernel or a bootloader, but they do contain an init system suite, a `getty` and user management tools.
-* Core tarballs (bootstrapped from `base-core` metapackage) are larger and contain packages suitable for most deployments.
-Like minimal tarballs they do not contain a kernel or a bootloader, but they do contain programs such as those for manipulating filesystems and networks.
+* Full tarballs (bootstrapped from `base-full` metapackage) are larger and contain a complete (non-graphical) system without a kernel and bootloader.

 They are handy for chroot-style installations that are fully manual, mostly to save time bootstrapping with `apk` from scratch.